-Please note: Pear Deck Vocabulary and the Flashcard Factory are only available for users who log in with Google at this time.
+Please note: Pear Deck Vocabulary and Flashcard Factory are only available for users who log in with Google at this time.

 What you need to play